teju0051/teju0051/README.md

 T-Service is the root of our services from there you can select what you want from our side,

 For gaming we present you the one and only
-T-Games.
+Kendoi Game Studio.

-About TGames:
+About Kendoi Game Studio:

-TGames is a gaming platform that provides the best gaming experience for all gamers out there.
-With our wide range of games, we ensure that you will never get bored.
-We are dedicated to providing you with the latest and most popular games that will keep you engaged for hours.
-T-Games is Operated by T-Services
+Kendoi Game Studio is a leading game publisher and developer specializing in Android and PC games.
+We create unforgettable gaming experiences filled with intrigue and mystery.

-We have one more platform named: T-Technology
+We have one more platform named: Zen-Tech

-About T-Technology:
+About Zen-Tech:

-T-Technology is a versatile platform that offers users innovative and convenient solutions to everyday challenges and needs.
+ZenTech is dedicated to delivering high-quality softwares, Websites and Mobile Applications solutions that drive innovation and growth for small and medium businesses worldwide.

-T-Service owns the above platform!
+T-Service owns the above all platform!

-© 2023 T-Services.
+Copyright © 2023 T-Services.
 All rights reserved.